 Travel is easy enough to spell, but the words traveling, traveler, and traveled are a common cause of confusion because some people spell them with one l while others use two.

-Traveling or travelling depends on where is your audience.
-Traveling is the preferred spelling in the U.S. Travelling is the preferred spelling in the UK or in the Commonwealth.
+Traveling or travelling depends on where your audience is.
+Traveling is the preferred spelling in the United States.
+Travelling is the preferred spelling in the UK or in the Commonwealth.
 This American-British spelling difference carries for other forms: traveled or travelled and traveler or traveller.

 The word travel has more than one syllable—it’s a multisyllabic word.
 In American English, when a multisyllabic word ends in a vowel and a consonant (in that order), you double the consonant when adding a suffix only if the stress falls on the final syllable.
 For instance, in the word repel, the stress falls on the final syllable, which means that you double the consonant when you add a suffix: repelling.
 But in travel, the stress falls on the first syllable, so there’s no doubling.